Lightning Safety Awareness Week is June 19-25, 2016

 Each year in the United States, more than 400 people are struck by lightning.
-On average, between 55 and 60 people are killed and hundreds of others suffer permanent neurological disabilities.
+On average, 31 people are killed and hundreds of others suffer permanent neurological disabilities.
 Most of these tragedies can be avoided with a few simple precautions.
 When thunderstorms threaten, get to a safe place.
 Lightning safety is an inconvenience that can save your life.

 All thunderstorms produce lightning and are dangerous.
 In the United States, in an average year, lightning kills about the same number of people as tornadoes and more people than hurricanes.
 Lightning often strikes outside the area of heavy rain and may strike as far as 10 miles from any rainfall.
 Many lightning deaths occur ahead of storms or after storms have seemingly passed.
 If you can hear thunder, you are in danger.
 Don’t be fooled by blue skies.
 If you hear thunder, lightning is close enough to pose an immediate threat.

 Many lightning victims say they were “caught” outside in the storm and couldn’t get to a safe place.
 Other lightning victims waited too long before seeking shelter.
 Some people were struck by lightning because they went back outside too soon.
 Others were in contact with plumbing, a metal door or a window frame when lightning hit the structure they were inside.

 With proper planning, these tragedies could be prevented.
 When you hear thunder or see lightning, do the following.